binkley/homebrewery-files/witch.md

   A radiant pillar of lunar light burns away foes and blocks their egress.
   Why can&rsquo;t I cast this at coven?

+#### Level 6: Inner Voice

+You gain advantage on Charisma (Performance or Persuasion) checks when using song, storytelling, or commanding tone, provided you are not in combat.

+You can use your voice as a focus to cast a spell with only verbal components, even if it normally requires material or somatic components.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

 ### The Mother
 _Steadfast hands, a voice of reason, and full of life_